Skip to content

 Basics

-The translation of Zammad and the translation of the documentation are split into two projects in Weblate.
-When you click in the top menu under "Projects > Browse all projects", you can find the overview of the two projects:
+The translation of Zammad and the translation of the documentation are split into different projects in Weblate.
+When you click in the top menu under "Projects > Browse all projects", you can find the overview of the projects:

 Structure of translation projects in Weblate: